AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex1.md

 ![Data Ingestion](./images/eventidmixin.png)

-Once this Mixin and this specific eventID field are part of a Schema, that Schema will be available for usage by Journey Orchestration.
+Once this Mixin and this specific eventID field are part of a Schema, that Schema will be available for usage by Adobe Journey Optimizer.

-Go back to your Event configuration in Journey Orchestration.
+Go back to your Event configuration in Adobe Journey Optimizer.

 ![Demo](./images/evschema.png)